 On the Washington Coast, population trends of Pink Shrimp are well studied (Wargo et al. 2016), but Puget Sound population trends are poorly understood and limited by patchy and incomplete survey data (Don Velasquez WDFW, personal communication).
 To address this data gap, we present the results of spatially discrete but methodologically consistent sampling over two decades, bracketing the period of intense warming in the coastal ocean.
 Our specific goal was to determine whether three Puget Sound shrimp species have changed in abundance over time, and if those changes were related to El Niño or PDO cycles.
+We examined data on Pink Shrimp and Spot Shrimp, Pandalus platyceros, both exploited in fisheries, and Northern Crangon Shrimp (Crangon alaskensis), a species too small to be exploited in fisheries.
+By reporting data on these three species we intended to consider, though we could not control for, the effects of fisheries on abundance.
+[See if you agree, etc. – I do not know this stuff!]

 Methods